rokka-io/rokka-dashboard/README.md

 For using rokka-dashboard you need to clone the repository and run the build for yourself at the moment.
 We plan to add automatic builds in the future.

-The `HOMEPAGE_PATH` is a placeholder for the target page where you want to run it.
-For example if you want to run the rokka UI on `https://example.com/rokkaui/` then specify that URL as the target.

 This ensures the paths for including scripts etc. are correct in the built HTML and CSS files.